KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started.md

         super.viewWillSetupKeyboard()
         setupPro(
             withLicenseKey: "your-key",
-            locales: [...], // Define which locales to use
+            locales: [...], // Define which locales to use for Basic & Silver licenses
-            licenseConfiguration: { license in ... }  // Customize the license,
+            licenseConfiguration: { license in ... }  // Customize the keyboard for the license
             view: { controller in
                 SystemKeyboard(
                     state: controller.state,